hargoniX/bachelor/thesis/thesis.typ

 == verix <verix>
 As mentioned above verix is the code that actually interacts with the hardware and thus the code that we are actually interested in verifying.
-The driver itself is largely based on the ixy driver, originally from #cite(<emmerichixy>) and later ported to Rust in
+The driver itself is largely based on the ixy driver, originally from @emmerichixy and later ported to Rust in
-#cite(<ellmannixy>).
+@ellmannixy.
 The three main differences between our port and the Rust original
 are:
 1. the abstract interface instead of the Linux userspace APIs
 2. a reduction of unsafe code from the driver itself, by generating the safe @MMIO APIs